-SSA and CMS have adopted policies and procedures to ensure that each agency uses the information contained in their respective records or obtained from each other solely as provided in this agreement.
+Each party has adopted policies and procedures to ensure that it uses and secures the information it creates or obtains from the other party under this Agreement strictly as provided in this Agreement.
 SSA and CMS will comply with these policies and procedures, as well as any subsequent revisions.